 - Get better at rappelling – hero-style rappels with the guy bounding down the side of the building may look cool in the movies, but is poor form for canyoneering.
 Rappels should be steady, controlled, and not jerky.
 Shock-loading your rope over a sharp edge or swinging back and forth will wear your rope out faster than nice, easy rappels.

 - Keep it out of the chemical cupboard – ropes and chemicals don’t mix.
 Getting battery acid, oil, bleach, or even a sharpie marker on your rope can weaken it and degrade the fibers.
 Keep it out of trouble.

 - Don’t let it get sunburned – UV rays will degrade your rope over time.
 It should be stored in a cool dark place – just like your potatoes and onions, just don’t store them together.
 After cleaning and drying my ropes, I store them loosely coiled in bags to keep them from accidental exposure to anything that would do them harm.

 How to know when your canyoneering rope is ready for rope heaven?

-Captive bred canyoneering ropes have a pretty short life span if you take them out in canyons often.
+Captive-bred canyoneering ropes have a pretty short life span if you take them out in canyons often.
 Learning to recognize when it’s time to retire your ropes is important for your safety and their happiness.
 Canyoneering ropes don’t like to be used beyond their safe lifespan.

-Depending on the type of malady your rope suffers from, you can cut a longer rope into two shorter ropes.
-Use judgement in when to cut a rope and when to retire the whole thing.
+Depending on the type of malady your rope suffers from, you can cut a long rope into two shorter ropes.
+Use judgment in when to cut a rope and when to retire the whole thing.
 When you cut a rope also be sure to document that it was cut and record how long each length is.
 Not many things are as exciting as thinking you have a 200′ rope only to find out halfway down the wall that you grabbed the 160′ rope.